jiutongzhao/Time-Series-Data-Analysis/README.md

 ### What is Noise?

 Noise refers to random or unwanted fluctuations that obscure the true underlying signal in your data.
 In spectral analysis, understanding the properties and sources of noise is crucial for interpreting results, estimating signal-to-noise ratio (SNR), and designing effective filtering or denoising strategies.
 In plasma physics, the noise originates from both physical (e.g., plasma turbulence) and non-physical process (e.g., measurement uncertainty).

+When the underlying process is **stochastic**—that is, governed by probabilistic rules—each individual time series obtained through measurement is called a **realization** (or sample path) of the underlying random process.
+While the random process describes the full ensemble of possible outcomes, a realization is a single, concrete instance that we analyze in practice.

 <p align = 'center'>
 <img src="Figure/figure_noise.png" alt="An example of DFT." width="60%"/>